 There are several main types of yoga practiced in the U.S. today:

 Anusara: A strict, physically and mentally challenging practice that links postures with the philosophical practice of Anusara, which means "flowing with grace."

 Vinyasa: A physically challenging form of yoga that links poses to breath.
-It is often referred to as flow yoga for the way it links poses in a flowing movement, including frequent "vinyasas" — transition that involves moving from forward bend to chaturanga to upward dog and downward dog.
+Vinyasa yoga is often referred to as flow yoga for the way it links poses in a flowing movement, including frequent "vinyasas" — transition that involves moving from Forward Bend to Chaturanga to Upward Dog and Downward Dog.
 Classes are often categorized in levels, from beginner to advanced.

 Power yoga: A type of vinyasa yoga that focuses more on strength — holding poses for longer, rather than flowing through a sequence.

 Hot Yoga: A number of different yoga styles with one common factor: Classes are performed in a room heated to between 85 to 105 degrees Fahrenheit.

 Iyengar: A precise style heavily focused on the finer points of alignment.
 It's a slower-moving practice in which poses are held for longer, which can make it a good choice for beginners.